Jewett-Cameron Trading (JCTC)

 AI Analysis | Feedback

-Chad Summers joined Jewett-Cameron Trading in October 2019, was appointed President in May 2021, Chief Executive Officer in January 2022, and named a Director in November 2022.
-His background includes involvement in start-up ventures in both product and service industries.
-He co-owned and led an international lumber brokering business, where he managed suppliers in China and Southeast Asia.
-Additionally, he developed a successful consulting practice focused on growing manufacturers, in association with a regional accounting firm.
+Chad Summers joined Jewett-Cameron in October 2019, becoming President in May 2021, CEO in January 2022, and a Director in November 2022.
+His background includes involvement in product and service industry start-up ventures.
+He co-owned and led an international lumber brokering business, similar to Jewett-Cameron's Greenwood division, where he managed suppliers in China and Southeast Asia.
+Mr. Summers also established a consulting practice focused on growing manufacturing businesses, in association with a West Coast regional accounting firm.

 AI Analysis | Feedback